zachtheyek/dotfiles/README.md

 This repository relies on [GNU Stow](https://www.gnu.org/software/stow/) to centralize, manage, and distribute dotfiles across your machine.
 Each package is tied to a tool (or set of tools), and lives in its own directory that mimics the expected configuration structure relative to `$HOME`.
 When invoked, Stow will create symlinks to the specified packages in this repository throughout your machine, such that each tool may function as normal, while retaining a unified control hub for the user.
-It's recommended to make edits to the configs from the repository itself, rather than through the symlinks (to avoid artifacts that become out-of-sync over time).
+It's recommended to make edits to the configs from the repository itself, rather than through the symlinks, to avoid artifacts that become out-of-sync over time.
 Naturally, you'll need to have a tool installed beforehand for the package to take effect (usually just `brew install X`;  refer to the official docs for further instruction).

 > [!NOTE]
 > All packages are configured to my personal liking, and are highly opinionated & biased.
 My general philosophy comes down to: